-How it Works: This system works very similar to the Michelson interferometer.
-A light source releases collimated light, which is then focused prior to hitting the beam splitter.
+How it Works: This system works very similarly to the Michelson interferometer.
+A light source releases collimated light, which is then focused before hitting the beam splitter.
 The light is sent to both mirrors.
 The light from both mirror 1 and 2 contacts the beam splitter once again and two interferences are formed.
-One is sent back out to the light source and the other is transferred to the observing eye.
+One is sent back out to the light source, and the other is transferred to the observing eye.

 Applications: Optical Testing – Useful for measuring high reflectivity parts, common in IR applications, as the test beam and reference beam can be independently attenuated.

 This technique was named after French physicist Hippolyte Fizeau (1819-1896).
 This theory is the most common form of interferometry used in the visible optical polishing environment.
 Many interferometer manufacturers in the industry use this methodology combined with various accessories to allow users to analyze the surfaces down to the wavelength level.

 How it works: This system is usually set up with a HeNe laser at 633nm.
 The diagram below reflects a 514nm laser.
 The beam is split, and then the test piece reflection is compared with the reflection of the reference surface.
 Generally, the reference surface would typically consist of a transmission sphere, and the test piece would be an optical component being measured.
 The interferences are then analyzed, usually represented by half of the wavelength of the source being used.
 This is known as a fringe.